 CDHA/CJDH Student Writing Competition

 Enter our student writing competition, proudly sponsored by Philips Sonicare, and nourish the budding author in you!
-There are two award categories available—best essay and best literature review.
+There are two award categories available—best essay (opinion piece) and best literature (narrative) review.

 Two Award Categories • Two Winners